shauncjones/Shauns-QoL/README.md

-# Shauns-QoL
+# Shauns QoL (Quality of Life)
-This is a mod I started to teach myself Minecraft modding again since a lot has changed since I modded in 1.12!
-Enjoy!
+A Minecraft mod to teach myself Minecraft modding *again* because of the major changes since 1.12.
+I figured others could benefit from this as well.
+So here you go!